Farmer on the Field in Ghana

 Organic farming as the key to increased production

-On the investor’s side, prior to the project’s implementation, non-organic production had been identified as an investment barrier for both European and local firms interested to invest in the Ghanaian market.
-While farmers are trained in sustainable production, buying processes are improved by facilitating direct sourcing through established collection centers and making product traceability easier through a user-friendly app.
-The multi-purpose app allows easy registering and field mapping for farmers, provides them with learning material on organic production and enables buyers to trace products up to its farm of origin and even field.
+Prior to the project, non-organic production had been identified as a barrier for both European and local firms interested in investing in the Ghanaian market.
+While farmers were trained in sustainable production, market processes were also streamlined by facilitating direct sourcing through established collection centres as well as making product traceability easier through a user-friendly mobile app.
+The multi-purpose app allowed easy registration and field mapping for farmers, offered them learning material on organic production, and enabled buyers to trace precise produce origin.

 STATUS AND OUTLOOK